Extracting company profits: what are the options?

 |

-From April the rate of corporation tax is 25% for companies with profits over £250,000.
+The current rate of corporation tax is 25% for companies with profits over £250,000.

-The current rate of employee National Insurance is 12% for earnings between £12,570 and £50,270 and 2% for everything above £50,270.
+The rate of employee National Insurance is 8% for earnings between £12,570 and £50,270 and 2% for earnings above £50,270.

-The dividend allowance (the amount of dividends you can take before tax is due on them) reduces from £2,000 to £1,000 from 6 April 2023 then reduce again to £500 from 6 April 2024.
+The dividend allowance (the amount of dividends you can take before tax is due on them) is £500 for the tax year 2024/25.

 Any employer pension contribution should satisfy the wholly and exclusively for the purposes of the business rule in order to receive Corporation Tax.

-Case study – options from 6 April 2023
+Case study – options for tax year 2024/25

 The following case study will help show how much an individual would receive after tax and National Insurance using one of their options or a combination.
 We’ll assume there is profit of £400,000 to be extracted with £100,000 being paid to each individual.
 They are all resident in England for tax purposes.

 Mrs Cynic needs income and is looking to take on a mortgage in the near future.
 So, she chooses to take all of the £100,000 as salary.
-Her salary has been calculated so that the salary and employers National Insurance amount to £100,000.
+Her salary has been calculated so that the salary and employer National Insurance amount to £100,000.

 Ms Maximiser is 60 and is looking to boost her pension savings.
 She decides to pay the full £100,000 as an employer contribution into her pension and take the tax-free cash immediately.
 She has unused annual allowance from previous years to carry forward to avoid any annual allowance tax charge.
 Assuming she is a basic rate taxpayer in retirement and 25% tax-free cash is taken, she will ultimately receive £85,000 (£25,000 plus 80% of £75,000).